 Every August, four women would gather together to spend a week at the beach, renting a new house each year.
 The ritual began when they were in their twenties and their husbands were in medical school, and became a mainstay of every summer thereafter.
 Their only criteria was oceanfront and isolation, their only desire to strengthen their far-flung friendships.
 They called themselves the Girls of August.
 But when one of the Girls dies tragically, the group slowly drifts apart and their vacations together are brought to a halt.
 Years later, a new marriage reunites them and they decide to come together once again on a remote barrier island off the South Carolina coast.
 There, far from civilization, the women make startling discoveries that will change them in ways they never expected.

 For My Eyes:

-That’s the plan.
-Please add your link to your It’s Monday!
-What Are You Reading below where it says click here:
+So what are you reading?
+Please share your Its Monday What Are You Reading using the link below where it says click here.